Classifier Surrogates: Sharing AI-based Searches with the World: Conclusion

 \section{Conclusion}

-In this paper, we proposed a first architecture for training Classifier Surrogates, Which are models describing the output of a deep neural network classification based on detector-level information from high-level jet observables and truth information.
+In this paper, we proposed a first architecture for training Classifier Surrogates, which are models describing the output of a deep neural network classification based on detector-level information from high-level jet-observables and truth information.
 We show that the resulting Classifier Surrogates are well calibrated and scale with the amount of information provided.
-A novel combination with Monte Carlo generated samples from the networks Bayesian weight posterior allows for stable uncertainty quantification, that incorporates the density of the training data towards the edges.
-The predicted uncertainty reliable indicates unknown inputs.
+A combination with Monte Carlo generated samples from the networks Bayesian weight posterior allows for stable uncertainty quantification, that incorporates the density of the training data towards the edges.
+The predicted uncertainty reliably indicates unknown inputs.

 This approach should next be implemented by the large experimental collaborations to allow the statistical re-interpretation of analysis results.

 \bmhead{Acknowledgements}

 We thank the organisers and participants of the Les Houches -- PhysTeV 2023 workshop for the stimulating environment which led to the idea for this work.